 Definition of Institutional Investors

-Institutional investors are companies, business units, or legal entities that take funds from their clients, create a pool and use this pool of funds to invest in a variety of financial instruments like pension funds, mutual funds, stocks, bonds, etc. These entities have high creditworthiness and solvency in comparison to retail investors.
-Institutional investors include com mercial banks, mutual fund companies, insurance companies, endowment funds, hedge funds, etc.
+Institutional investors are companies, business units, or legal entities that take funds from their clients, create a pool and use it to invest in various financial instruments like pension funds, mutual funds, stocks, bonds, etc.

 Characteristics of Institutional Investors